geomm/vite-vue3-pinia-typescript/README.md

 ## Future improvements:

 - Enrich input controls (e.g. add drop down select)
+- Improve UX e.g. add focus on 1st input when in edit mode
-- Keep Listing Paging - navigating though Details while changing Listing Paging, state should be aware of the new Listing Paging in order to go back to that listing (redirecting away from Details)
+- Keep Listing Paging - change Listing Paging while navigating though Details, state should be aware of the new Listing Paging in order to go back to that listing (redirecting away from Details)
 - While in Details Edit mode a guard should cancel browser back and refresh
 - Break down components even more